mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part1/part1.md

 ## Similarities to SWE

-I will be drawing many comparisons to the SWE process because their processes are very similar to our's, but they just have way more resources.
-For the longest time, I actually had my career set on being a SWE and I still remain quite active in the SWE communities.
+I will be drawing many comparisons to the software engineering (SWE) process because their processes are very similar to our's, but they just have way more resources.
+For the longest time, I actually had my career set on being a software engineer (SWE) and I still remain quite active in the SWE communities.
 If you want more tips and stuff, you could also read up on those SWE posts and 95% of their information will be directly applicable to you as an EE, especially if you're looking to get into tech.
 I will point out many of the key differences throughout this post as they come up so you get a good idea of what to ignore and what to take in.

 Alternatively, if you find out that you actually want to go into SWE as a result of this post, well more power to you!